How to Avoid Property Tax Reassessment: California Prop 19 California Strategies and Prop 13 Protections

 Prop 19 Radically Altered Prop 13 Rules on Inheritance

-The property tax situation in California has again been dramatically altered by the passage of the landmark California tax Proposition 19 in November 2020, which went into effect February 16, 2021.
+The property tax situation in California was dramatically altered by the passage of the landmark California tax Proposition 19 in November 2020, which went into effect February 16, 2021.

-That’s because, with limited exceptions—and barring aggressive countermeasures (see the webinar on this page)—California Prop 19 essentially eliminates a parent’s ability to pass their Proposition 13 tax base to their children or grandchildren.
+That’s because, with limited exceptions related to family homes and family farms—and barring aggressive countermeasures (see the webinar on this page)—California Prop 19 essentially eliminates a parent’s ability to pass their Proposition 13 tax base to their children or grandchildren.
 This means property tax reassessment after death is now virtually unavoidable for most families.
 Nearly all real property will be reassessed at current fair market value—with only one narrow exception.

 Under Prop 19, the only Prop 13 tax base that can be transferred to your children is that of your principal residence to your child—and then your child themselves must live on the property as their principal residence.
 If that’s not enough, if the home is worth more than $1M, your home may be partially or entirely reassessed, with a partial or complete loss of your Proposition 13 tax benefit (See below, “What Parent to Child Exclusion Still Exists,” for more details).